 I’m not unimpressed by the research efforts of my young self in pulling all this information together in those pre-Internet days.
 How on earth did I know to look in a New Zealand film reference work for information?
 That’s research for you – once you start looking for stuff, the stuff finds you.

 But what I did not discover is why the film was made.
-On the BFI Player, someone has speculated that the film may have been made to coincide with the arrival in Britain of West Indian immigrants on the Empire Windrush in June 1948, but there’s nothing to confirm the point.
+On the BFI Player, someone has speculated that the film may have been made to coincide with the arrival in Britain of West Indian immigrants on the Empire Windrush in June 1948, but there’s nothing to support such a suggestion.